Kamurochō: Concept and design

 Kamurochō is modeled after Shinjuku ward's Kabukichō district.
 Executive producer and creator of the Yakuza franchise Toshiro Nagoshi wanted players to vicariously enjoy walking around the streets of Kamurochō through their player character or avatar.
 The developers emphasizes realism in their approach towards designing Kamurochō's landmarks and inhabitants.
 Some in-game buildings and locations, such as the Don Quijote discount store, Pronto cafe, and the Club Sega arcade game centers, are direct recreations of its real life counterparts and are situated in their accurate locations.
 Other locations are unambiguous and deliberate close approximations, such as Kamuro Theater in place of Shinjuku Koma Theater, or Shinjuku Mach Bowl where Milano Bowl is supposed to be situated.

 Producer Masayoshi Kikuchi and writer Hiroyuki Sakamoto, the primary author of the first Yakuza's side stories, supervised numerous aspects of the setting, from the district's neon signs and crowded streets to conversations with hostess club female employees.
 According to Kikuchi, Kabukichō is within an hour away from Sega's development office, so team members could make frequent short trips to take videos or photos for each game.
 Team members, led by Nagoshi, would also visit drinking establishments within the Roppongi and Kabukicho districts at least two or three nights each week and converse with people in the local area as part of their research.
 A frequent venue of interest for the team are hostess clubs, which are prominently featured in the franchise's games.
 Kikuchi said that aspects of the conversations involving hostess characters in the Yakuza franchise are lifted directly from his personal interactions with hostesses during the aforementioned trips.
 While conceding that Kabukichō in more recent times has few areas that he would consider to be dangerous, Kikuchi noted that feedback from the Japanese public is predominantly positive, and claimed that a local club owner was full of praise for the realistic recreation of the Kabukichō area and its residents after playing the first Yakuza game during an interview with a media publication.

 Sega has engaged in extensive tie-in advertising campaigns and product placements with Japanese brands and companies which are prominently displayed throughout Kamurochō.
 This includes in-game advertising material for several Japanese brands, branded beverage products found in Kamurochō's nightlife establishments, and Boss Coffee vending machines which offer the sale of beverages using in-game currency.
 Sega originally faced difficulty securing collaborations with established companies for product placement due to the real-world cultural stigma surrounding yakuza culture as well as the mature nature of the video game series' content, though Suntory emerged as one of the series' early supporters as the game's player demographic is perceived to be compatible with the whiskey-drinking demographic.
-Other notable brands which appear include Shogakukan's Sabra magazine, Fujisankei Communications Group's SPA! magazine and Panini Group's World Club Cup stickers.
+Other notable brands which appear include Shogakukan's Sabra magazine, Fujisankei Communications Group's SPA! magazine and Panini Group's FIFA Club World Cup stickers.